andreasfloan/Group-42/Assignments/A3/README.md

 - Handling cases where specific structural properties may not be directly available in the 'IfcBeam' element's attributes.

 This script is a valuable tool for structural engineers and other professionals involved in building analysis, allowing them to assess the structural integrity and properties of 'IfcBeam' elements within a BIM model.

+*We have some problems getting the script to run properly because we are unable to get the structural properties of the different beams.*